cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

   Month for this day (1 - 12).
 weeks.*0*.curmonth
-  True is the day belongs to the current month, false otherwise. weeks.*0*.news
+  True is the day belongs to the current month, false otherwise. weeks.*0*.curday
+  True is the day is the current day, false otherwise. weeks.*0*.news
   Array of the news related to the current day.